vhscom/after-dark/README.md

 wget -qO - https://codeberg.org/vhs/after-dark/raw/branch/master/bin/install | sh
 ```

 Installation should complete in a matter of seconds.
-If you have `elinks` installed your site will open automatically for [terminal browsing](https://codeberg.org/vhs/after-dark/src/branch/master/images/docs/feat-terminal-browsing-fs8.png).
+If you have `elinks` installed your site will open automatically in a terminal browser.

-After installation use the [`hugo new`](https://gohugo.io/commands/hugo_new/) command to create content and [`hugo server`](https://gohugo.io/commands/hugo_server/) to see your content locally.
-To view your content online run the included preview script from your site directory:
+Use [`hugo new`](https://gohugo.io/commands/hugo_new/) to create content.
+For example, to create a new post enter `hugo new post/post-title.md`.
+Then run [`hugo server`](https://gohugo.io/commands/hugo_server/) to see your content locally and watch for changes during editing.

+To view your content online run the included `bin/preview` script from your site directory:

 ```sh
 cd flying-toasters && ./themes/after-dark/bin/preview
 ```

-Preview starts a hugo server and connects to [Serveo](https://serveo.net) using an SSH tunnel to expose your local server to the internet.
-You must have an ssh server such as [dropbear](https://matt.ucc.asn.au/dropbear/dropbear.html) or similar installed for this to work.
+Preview starts a hugo server and connects it to [Serveo](https://serveo.net) using an SSH tunnel to expose your local server to the internet with end-to-end encryption.
+You must have an ssh server such as [dropbear](https://matt.ucc.asn.au/dropbear/dropbear.html) or [openssh](https://www.openssh.com) installed for this to work.

 ## Customizing